-Newanna Goolsby Honored At Shower Mr. and Mrs. L. M. Patterson On Friday, July 31

-A miscellaneous wedding July 31, from 5 until 7 P. M., complimenting Miss Newanna Worth Gafford as co-hostess.
-Goolsby, bride-elect of Herschall

-Hostesses for the affair were ed a moving picture taken at the again spread before we adjourn other sports while the senior home of her parents, Mr. and Mmes.
-W. C. Cox, J. S. Shannon, S. B. Campsey, C. C. Jones, Clyde Yost, Mauryse Blacklock, Don Wardlaw, Buel Bowden, Sidney Mr. and Mrs. A. H. Mitchell Winchester, C. F. Suggs, J. O. es, Alvin Reid, Wallace Reid, H.
+Newanna Goolsby Honored At Shower Mr. and Mrs. L. M. Patterson On Friday, July 31 and Sunday at Abilene State ree spent the week end visiting Winchester home, on Friday, noon, August 3, in the home of gave reports on their week in July 31, from 5 until 7 P. M., Mrs. E. W. Harrell with Mrs. the Mission Training School in complimenting Miss Newanna Worth Gafford as co-hostess.
+Mr. and Mrs. Billy McElroy Goolsby, bride-elect of Herschall again spread before we adjust other sports willed the sports will describe the sports will be described by the sports will be Wardlaw, Buel Bowden, Sidney Mr. and Mrs. A. H. Mitchell Winchester, C. F. Suggs, J. O.

-In the party room the buffet, with a mirror in the background was decorated with yellow glad-Mr. and Mrs. P. F. Fincannon joluses and yellow candles, underneath a white satin arch centered at the top with wedding
+In the party room the buffet, with a mirror in the background was decorated with yellow glad-Mr. and Mrs. P. F. Fincannon ioluses and yellow candles, un-Billy, Mr. and Mrs. Jimmy Hen- and Mildred, Mr. and Mrs. Al- derneath a white satin arch cen-